yevheniimoroziuk/openprocurement.auctions.geb/docs/source/standard/document.rst

     * `x_nda` - **Non-disclosure Agreement (NDA)**

       A non-disclosure agreement between a participant and a bank/Deposit Guarantee Fund.

-    * `x_PlatformLegalDetails` - **Platform Legal Details**

-      Place and application forms for participation in the auction as well as bank details for transferring guarantee deposits.

     * `x_dgfAssetFamiliarization` - **Asset Familiarization**